alenaifuino/cissp-notes/README.md

 * Corrective: Fixes components or systems after an incident has occurred
 * Deterrent: Intended to discourage a potential attacker
 * Recovery: Intended to bring the environment back to regular operations
-* Compensating: Controls that provide an alternative measure of control
+* Compensating: Controls that provide an alternative measure of control that provides similar protection as the original control, but has to be used because it is more affordable or allows specifically required business functionality.

 It is not feasible to prevent everything; therefore, what you cannot prevent, you should be able to quickly detect.
 That's why preventive and detective controls should always be implemented together and should complement each other.